Everything you should know before shopping for a new TV

 The specifications also include higher peak brightness and a wider color gamut.

 Basically, it all adds to an image that looks closer to what your eyes see.
 The producers then add some tweaks for cinematic effect.

-They both use it in-game and through the various streaming services they can play.
+They use it in-game, and they can play through various streaming services.